tsaoyu/blog/_posts/2020-04-30-opengpg-card.md

 ##

 Recently, I updated my personal computer from 2014 MacBook Pro to the ThinkPad P1 gen2 that gave me a huge boost in productivity.
-Even the body of the laptop is already very slim, it still equipped with a smart card reader to meet the buisuness standard.
+Even the body of the laptop is already very slim, it still equipped with a smart card reader to meet the business-standard.
-In some of the big orgnisations, the employers are allowe to autheticated themselves using the smart card.
+In some of the big organisations, the employers are allowed to authenticate themselves using the smart card.
 The card reader is prepared for such use cases and certainty far away from my daily uses.

-Until one day, I found there is a OpenGPG card that sold on FLOSS shop which could be used to generate and store gpg keys in Linux.
+Until one day, I found there is an OpenGPG card that sold on FLOSS shop which could be used to generate and store gpg keys in Linux.
-This makes me very interested in such card that might help me to improve the scruity level in my work flow.
+This makes me very interested in such a card that might help me to improve the security level in my workflow.

 ## Setup the card

-There are few packages we need to setup the card on Ubuntu 18.04.
+There are a few packages we need to set up the card on Ubuntu 18.04.

 ```
 sudo apt install pcscd scdaemon gnupg2 pcsc-tools opensc -y
 ```

-`gnupg2` is the open esource implemetation of OpenGPG standard, we will use it to edit the card information and manage our keys later.
+`gnupg2` is the open-source implementation of OpenGPG standard, we will use it to edit the card information and manage our keys later.
 The other packages are the driver, daemon and configuration tool for the smart card reader.

-First of all we would like to scan the computer to find the smart card reader.
+First of all, we would like to scan the computer to find the smart card reader.

 ```
 pcsc_scan -n